We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 No matter what kind of CBD product you’re considering, it’s important to find a reputable CBD manufacturer that provides current and comprehensive certificates of analysis (COA) for all of their products.

 - Potency.
 The amount of CBD (and THC, if applicable) listed on the COA should match the amount that’s listed on the label.
 Batches can vary, so it may not be an exact match.
 But if it’s off by more than 10 to 20 percent, it may be best to choose a different product.

 - Cannabinoid profile.
 Full-spectrum products will contain a small amount of THC (typically less than 0.3 percent).
-Broad-spectrum products shouldn’t contain THC, but they may contain other cannabinoids, like cannabigerol (CBG) or cannabinol (CBN)) and terpenes.
-CBD isolate products should contain CBD only.
+Broad-spectrum products shouldn’t contain THC, but they may contain other cannabinoids, like cannabigerol (CBG) or cannabinol (CBN) and terpenes.
+CBD isolate products should contain only CBD.

 - Contaminants.
 These will vary, but at a minimum, check that the product has been tested for heavy metals, pesticides, and molds.

 - The date.
-Look for a recent COA — no more than a year old.
+Look for a recent COA — no more than 1 year old.
 Some brands will even provide COAs for each batch of product they sell.

 - Edibles.
-Edibles are a discreet way to consume CBD, and they come in a variety of options, including gummies, mints, and truffles.
+Edibles are a discreet way to consume CBD.
+They come in a variety of options, including gummies, mints, and truffles.
 However, eating CBD means it must pass through the digestive system, slowing down the onset of effects.
-It can take 2 to 3 hours to feel effects, and absorption rates are between
+It can take 2 to 3 hours to feel effects.
+Absorption rates are between

 20 and 30 percent.

 - Topicals.
 These products are designed to be applied directly to your skin.
 CBD-infused lotions, salves, creams, balms, and transdermal patches can be a good choice if you’re targeting specific skin conditions or localized pain.